How to choose a preschool that aligns with your family

-Blog Image for article Choosing a preschool that aligns with your family
+Blog Image for article How to choose a preschool that aligns with your family

-And while it’s essential to choose a preschool program that provides your child with these fundamental skills, it’s also important to find a program that aligns with your family’s values and beliefs.
+While it's essential to choose a preschool program that provides your child with these fundamental skills, finding the right preschool that aligns with your family's values and beliefs is equally important.
 But with so many different educational approaches out there, it can be tricky to know which approach is the best fit.

 Types of preschool programs

-While preschool is designed to get your child ready for schooling, there are a number of different educational approaches and learning philosophies that guide and help children’s development during their early education years.
-Although it’s important to find a learning approach that aligns with your family’s values and beliefs, it’s equally important that the method meets your child’s individual needs.
+While preschool is designed to get your child ready for schooling, there are a number of different educational approaches and learning philosophies that guide and help with child development during the children's early education years.
+Although it's important to find a learning approach that aligns with your family's values and beliefs, it's equally important that the method meets your child's individual needs.

 The Play-Based method

 One of the most popular educational approaches is the play-based method.
-This approach positions play as the core of children's learning and development.
+This approach positions play as the core of a child's development and learning, including the enhancement of fine motor skills through hands-on activities.
 It allows children to freely choose activities and engage in self-directed play.
 The preschool environment offers abundant materials for exploration, creativity and problem-solving.

 Educators in play-based childcare act as facilitators, supporting and observing children's play experiences.
 They may introduce new ideas, engage in play alongside children and extend their learning.